 Examples of the ways we are stimulating innovation across the highways sector

-Designed to prevent flooding events on the strategic road network, iDrain allows Highways England to monitor drainage chamber water levels remotely allowing intelligence led asset management to prevent accidents and road closures.
+Designed to prevent flooding events on the strategic road network, iDrain allows National Highways to monitor drainage chamber water levels remotely allowing intelligence led asset management to prevent accidents and road closures.

 Over the years, one of the greatest persistent problems faced by the national strategic road infrastructure is flooding.
 It is undeniable that the risk of road traffic accidents and closures increases significantly during periods of heavy rain.
 Excessive carriageway surface water significantly reduces skid resistance and in extreme case aquaplaning and total loss of control.